Storytelling

 The Boyhood of Raleigh by Sir John Everett Millais, oil on canvas, 1870.

 A seafarer tells the young Walter Raleigh and his brother the story of what happened out at sea.

-Storytelling is the social and cultural activity of sharing stories, sometimes with improvisation, theatrics or embellishment.
-Every culture has its own narratives, which are shared as a means of entertainment, education, cultural preservation or instilling moral values (sometimes through morals).
-Crucial elements of stories and storytelling include plot, characters and narrative point of view.
+Storytelling is the social and cultural activity of sharing stories, sometimes with improvisation, theatrics, or embellishment.
+Every culture has its own narratives, which are shared as a means of entertainment, education, cultural preservation, or instilling moral values (sometimes through morals).
+Crucial elements of stories and storytelling include plot, characters, and narrative point of view.
 The term "storytelling" can refer specifically to oral storytelling but also broadly to techniques used in other media to unfold or disclose the narrative of a story.

 Historical perspective

-A very fine phad painting dated 1938 A.D.
+A phad painting dated 1938 A.D.
 The epic of Pabuji is an oral epic in the Rajasthani language that tells of the deeds of the folk hero-deity Pabuji, who lived in the 14th century.